 Let’s take a look at the results:

 I was hoping to get clear cut winners, enough to be able to establish a definitive top 5 or top 10 list.
-This did not happen, as several characters ended up tying in the amount of votes.
+This did not happen, as several characters ended up tying in the amount of votes they received.
 While I do have a top 5, the idea that two characters tied for third place leaves me a little irritated.
 Also, the idea that there is no way I can do a top 10 for the same reason forces me to go back to the drawing board in how I can present the data.

-So I will do this: I will first present the top 5 vote-getters, then I will talk briefly about the characters who didn’t make top 5, but still have strong numbers that are can not be overlooked.
+So I will do this: I will first present the top 5 vote-getters, then I will talk briefly about the characters who didn’t make top 5, but still have strong numbers that cannot be overlooked.
 Lastly, I will talk about the most fascinating parts of the results of this survey, because as I found out, it’s not the ones at the top who have the most interesting stories in the data.

 The Top 5

 This shouldn’t come as a surprise to anyone who’s been reading my blog.
 In the past two years, G and Q have been the most speculated about characters, no doubt helped by Capcom staying nearly completely quiet about them.
 Speculation about characters is always fun, and the developers really tapped into the fanbase’s penchant for headcanon to come up with the most interesting storyline they’ve had in the 30-odd years the franchise has been around.